macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Sudden Death: Same as Battery + 1 life (RISKY on _DDR_ series).
 If you miss a note you fail.

+**Note**: Some versions/variants implements custom LIFE GAUGE changes in the _Preferences.ini_ or _stepmania.ini_ on earlier versions, that may be changed by the user.

 # Battery Lives

 Self explanatory.